drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

             </div>
             <div class="card-body">
                 <p class="card-text">
                     Phrases like "Let me think about this" or "After careful consideration" are purely performative.
-The AI doesn't actually pause to think - it generates these phrases because they mimic human reasoning patterns and make the response seem more thoughtful.
+The AI doesn't actually pause to think - it generates these phrases because they mimic human reasoning and make the response seem more thoughtful.
                 </p>
             </div>
         </div>